Find Relief from Overthinking, Constant Worry and the Exhaustion of Holding It All Together

 Anxiety doesn’t always look obvious, and it can create a sense of unease that’s hard to turn off.
 This is often the point where people start to wonder why it keeps happening—and whether it can actually change.

 Anxiety rarely feels random — even when it seems that way.
-These patterns can feel automatic—like your mind just goes there without you choosing it.
+This can feel automatic—like your mind just goes there without you choosing it.

-But they are not personality traits or fixed parts of who you are.
-They are learned responses shaped by your nervous system, experiences and environment—and they can shift with the right support.
+This is not persornality traits or fixed parts of who you are.
+Anxiety patterns are often learned responses shaped by your nervous system, experiences and environment—and they can shift with the right support.
+Over time, your nervous system can become wired to scan for threat or stay in a state of alert, even when you’re safe, which is why the same thoughts and feelings keep returning.

-This is often where people start to wonder why they feel this way—especially when they seem to be functioning well on the outside.
+This is often when people start to wonder why they feel this way—and sometimes this questioning itself can keeps them stuck in the pattern.
+Many of my clients seem to be functioning well on the outside and might not suspect they are really struggling with these anxious patterns.

 What Is High-Functioning Anxiety

-For many people, these patterns don’t interfere with functioning on the outside—but they create a constant sense of pressure internally.
-This is often described as high-functioning anxiety.
+For many, these patterns don’t interfere with functioning on the outside—but they create a constant sense of pressure internally.
+Many clients I work with experience this high-functioning anxiety.
+On the outside, you may appear capable, driven and reliable.
+Internally, it can feel very different.

 You might notice:

-Because things appear “fine” externally, this experience is often minimized or overlooked—by others, and sometimes by yourself.
+Because life still functions externally, this experience is often minimized or overlooked—by others, and sometimes by yourself.
+Internally you may be feeling drained, isolated and overwhelmed.

 How Anxiety Therapy Can Help

-Therapy for anxiety isn’t about thinking positively or “just relaxing.”
-It is about learning how your nervous system responds to stress—and learning how to change the patterns that keep anxiety active in the background.
+Anxiety therapy is not about “just relaxing” or thinking positively.
+It is about learning strategies to feel better.
+And, it’s about learning how your nervous system responds to stress and being guided how to shift the patterns that keep anxiety active.

 In therapy, you start to understand how your thoughts, body and emotions interact.
 You also explore the triggers to your anxiety patterns and learn about how overthinking cycles are maintained.
 While you begin to make shifts in your thinking, you simultaneously learn ways to regulate your nervous system more effectively.